 Over the years, Christie has become more independent with her choices, has a greater drive to communicate and has learned how to better articulate and express her ideas.

 Any story on professional caregiving will naturally focus on the individual receiving services and supports, but the family – the other caregivers – should not be overlooked.
 The impact on them is equally meaningful, and for many, the additional support can “give them back their lives.”

 So said Ray and Nicole Coutu of Sudbury, whose daughter Maryse has been receiving services through DeafBlind Ontario Services for a little over a year.

 Maryse is congenitally deafblind, and aside from some hearing, and minimal vision in one eye, she also has multiple developmental issues.
 Which means that her parents have been responsible for everything from getting her dressed, to personal care, to feeding.

-A person who is deafblind experiences a combined loss of vision and hearing that impacts their access to information, communication and mobility.
+A person with deafblindness experiences a combined loss of vision and hearing that impacts their access to information, communication and mobility.

-Maryse participated in a school program – where she received intervenor services.
-An intervenor serves as the eyes and ears of an individual who is deafblind.
+Maryse participated in a school program – where she received Intervenor Services.
+An intervenor serves as the eyes and ears of an individual with deafblindness.
 They work with an individual, helping them learn through experience, empowering them to make informed decisions and be active participants in all areas of their lives.
 Unfortunately, after age 21 she had to move to a day program that was unable to match that level of stimulation and one-on-one attention.

 “During those years, Maryse’s ability to do certain things went downhill,” said Nicole, adding that she could previously walk with a walker, and leaf through books on her own.